openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * MUST support at least one of the following Credential Format Profiles defined in (#vc-profiles): IETF SD-JWT VC or ISO mdoc.
 Ecosystems SHOULD clearly indicate which of these formats, IETF SD-JWT VC, ISO mdoc, or both, are required to be supported.
 * MUST support sender-constrained tokens using DPoP as defined in [@!RFC9449].
 Note this requires Wallets to be prepared to handle the `DPoP-Nonce` HTTP response header from the Credential Issuer’s Nonce Endpoint, as well as from other applicable endpoints of the Credential Issuer and Authorization Server.
 * MUST comply with the [@!FAPI2_Security_Profile], including but not limited to using PKCE [@!RFC7636] with `S256` as the code challenge method, Pushed Authorization Requests (PAR) [@!RFC9126] (where applicable) and the `iss` value in the Authorization response [@!RFC9207].
 The following exceptions to [@!FAPI2_Security_Profile] apply:
-  * Client authentication: Wallet Attestation as defined in (#wallet-attestation) is used.
+  * Client authentication: Wallet Attestation as defined in (#wallet-attestation) can be used.
   * Pushed Authorization Requests (PAR): Only required when using the Authorization Endpoint as defined in Section 5 of [@!OIDF.OID4VCI].
+  * Cryptography and secrets: (#crypto-suites) overrides the requirements in Section 5.4.1 clause 1.

 Note that some parts of [@!FAPI2_Security_Profile] are not required when using only OpenID for Verifiable Credential Issuance - there is no need to use MTLS or OpenID Connect.